India to procure 20 more doses of monoclonal antibody from Australia for Nipah treatment: ICMR DG | Health

 - India

-India will procure from Australia 20 more doses of monoclonal antibody for the treatment of Nipah virus infection, ICMR DG Rajeev Bahl said on Friday.
+India has reached out to Australia for procuring 20 more doses of monoclonal antibody for the treatment of Nipah virus infection amid cases being reported from Kerala, ICMR DG Rajeev Bahl said on Friday.

+With repeated instances of Nipah outbreaks being reported from the southern state and the mortality rate very high compared to Covid, Bahl said that ICMR is also planning to start work on developing a vaccine against the viral disease.

+He said mortality among the infected is very high in Nipah (between 40 and 70 per cent) compared to the mortality in Covid, which was 2-3 per cent.

+A fresh case of Nipah virus was confirmed in Kozhikode, taking the total number of people infected in the state to six, two of had died earlier.

 ''We got some doses of monoclonal antibody from Australia in 2018.
-Currently the doses are available for only 10 patients,'' he said.
-According to him, no one so far has been administered the medicine in India. ''Twenty more doses are being procured.
-But the medicine needs to be given during the early stage of the infection,'' he said, adding it can only given as compassionate use medicine.

-Bahl also said mortality among the infected is very high in Nipah (between 40 and 70 per cent) in Nipah compared to the mortality in Covid, which was 2-3 per cent.
+Currently the doses are available for only 10 patients,'' Bahl said, adding globally monoclonal antibody has been given to 14 patients infected with Nipah virus outside India and all of them have survived.

 He asserted that all efforts are on to contain the spread of the virus in Kerala.